 - Emo Bands

 If you sell music, concert tickets, and merchandise through any of these services, connect your accounts to make them appear on your Spotify page.
 This is a quick and easy form of cross-promotion.

 Syncing your CD Baby, Emo Bands, and Distrokid accounts will also verify your Spotify page, making you a verified artist on Spotify (blue check and all!).

 One of the first questions artists ask is whether or not Spotify is free.

 The good news is, yes!
-Spotify does not charge artists to upload music.
+Spotify does not charge.
 However, keep in mind that the music distributor you use will likely charge a fee or commission.